The path to Australia’s future passes through its past.

 Our vision …

-The next step in the development of the Myall Creek Memorial is to obtain funding to build a unique education and cultural centre, where those who come will:
+To obtain funding to build a unique cultural and educational centre, where those who come will:

 - Learn the truth of the Myall Creek massacre and the court trials that followed.
 They will learn about those so outraged by the massacre that they reported it, investigated the facts and brought to justice some of the perpetrators, actions that affirmed the recognition of race equality under British law at the time (an equality continually flouted in practice thereafter).